 We support the young people of Glasgow to make the most of their abilities and interests by providing them with fantastic opportunities to foster a lifelong love of learning.

-What's the Children's University?
+What is Children's University?

 Kelvingrove Art Gallery and Museum was one of the first city venues to be validated as a Children's University public learning destination.
 Glasgow's rich cultural heritage, its libraries, sports and leisure facilities and country parks provide a wealth of innovative, interactive and fun learning opportunities that can be accessed by children and families after school, at weekends and during school holidays.